Example: Cleaning up a CSV file

 raw_data = File.read(filename).gsub(/\r\n?/, "\n").strip

-# Parse the cleaned CSV data
+# Parse the cleaned-up CSV data

 CSV.parse(raw_data).map do |row|